 (Total Sales and Marketing: $10,000)

 The inverted CAC ratio tells us how many years — in this case, 1.67 years — it will take SaaS Co. to recover its initial investment in sales and marketing for August.

-At Lighter Capital, we use the inverted ratio most often because it gives us a faster way to review the amount of time it will take to recover a company’s investment in sales and marketing.
+At Lighter Capital, we use the inverted ratio most often because it gives us a faster way to review the amount of time it will take a company to recover its investments in sales and marketing.

 Note that in this example, we assumed that all new customers acquired in August were a direct result of sales and marketing efforts in August.
 However, most businesses have a lag time between the sales and marketing efforts and bookings.
 Directly matching the revenue earned with respective sales and marketing spend can be challenging and time consuming, so simplifying it as we've shown here serves as a helpful proxy.

 Get the Founder's Guide to SaaS Growth Metrics

 It's our most popular founder resource!
 Don't go without grabbing your copy of SaaS Startup Growth Metrics: 8 KPIs to Show Investors Your Business is Primed for Success.

 Using simple examples, we show you how to calculate each metric and why specific indicators are important to investors.